 Like you, they also pay for equipment and services like their internet connection, a laptop, electricity, etc., so you also have to consider that when negotiating a rate.

 1. Create a list of tasks that can be outsourced

-Ask yourself, where you could use the extra manpower in your business?
+Ask yourself, where could I use the extra manpower in your business?

-Here is a possible list of tasks that you could delegate to a virtual assistant or virtual employee:
+Here is a possible list of tasks that you could hire a virtual assistant or a virtual employee for:

 - Customer service

 - Cold calling

 - Coordinating shipments

 - Managing inventory levels and ordering new products